Surgery was booked for Wed 30 Sep, 2020 almost 4 months to the day since my treatment began for stage 2 prostate cancer.

 They also surgically inserted a gel pack, which sits between my bladder and back passage.
 The prostate is only 1-2mm away from my colon and this gel pack helps prevent the radiation from burning through the colon wall, which wouldn't be good.
 It's a slightly uncomfortable feeling having this inside you (you can feel it), but the gel pack dissolves after about 6 months, so it's only a temporary discomfort.

 They explained I'd have catheter in place after surgery.
 However, I didn't fully appreciate what this meant.
 I woke up with a plastic hosepipe sticking out of my knob.
 You can skip to 03:40 min in the video below to see the gory details of how it's inserted.

 The catheter was connected to a bottle to collect the urine.
 It's a weird feeling as you literally have no control over peeing.
 It comes out whenever it wants to come out and you don't have to force it.
 Every so often, the nurse would come in with a geiger counter to check the bottle and make sure no radioactive seeds had become dislodged!

-The catheter came out the next day and as expected, it was an unpleasant experience.
+The catheter came out the next day and as expected, it was unpleasant.
 Going to the toilet was uncomfortable for a couple if days, as it burned like hell when I was having a pee.

 My leaving pack contained drugs and a debrief by the nurse explaining that I was highly radioactive and I was not to have any young child sit on my lap (is it too early for Jimmy Saville jokes?) or be close to a pregnant woman for 6 months.
 It was also explained that I would set off radiation sensors at airports and railway stations (I didn't know there were such things).
 I was given a card explaining that I had radioactive material implanted in me, so the security forces could rest assured I wasn't a nuclear terrorist.